Mixed--frequency quantile regressions to forecast Value--at--Risk and Expected Shortfall: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:VaR} reviews the nature of the different approaches to VaR estimation and forecast: \ref{sec:setup} introduces the notation and the description of how a VaR($\tau$) can be derived by projecting volatility and attaching the quantile of a parametric distribution and by quantile regression; \ref{sec:inference} goes in more detail into the conditional quantile regression approach.
-Section \ref{sec:ourmodel} presents our MF--Q--ARCH--X model.
+In Section \ref{sec:VaR} we introduce the notation and the basis for a dynamic model for the VaR and ES and we provide details of the conditional quantile regression approach.
+Section \ref{sec:ourmodel} presents our MF--QR--X model.
 Section \ref{sec:monte_carlo} is devoted to the Monte Carlo experiment.
-Section \ref{sec:back_model_selec} details the backtesting and MCS procedures.
+Section \ref{sec:back_model_selec} details the backtesting procedures.
 Section \ref{sec:emp_analysis} illustrates the empirical application.
 Conclusions follow.